 7. Sudden Increases in Vendor Pricing

 Any sudden increase in vendor pricing should be investigated.
 It could simply be that the vendor has raised its prices, in which case you can consider negotiating with them or seeking out a new company.
 However, if the vendor does not acknowledge an increase in pricing, this should be considered with suspicion.
-In the future, if prices need to be changed, make sure to update existing vendor contracts to avoid HOA financial problems.
+In the future, if prices change, make sure to update existing vendor contracts to avoid HOA financial problems.

 8. Less Cash Depositing or Checks Written to Cash